TheDegenerateDev5150/cashu-newuser-faq/README.md

  There can be several reasons:
 * On the Lightning network, sometimes there are network or routing issues when sending a Lightning payment.
 As with other Lightning payments, try again later.
-* There may be a liquidity inbalance with the receiving node.
+* There may be a liquidity imbalance with the receiving node.

 ## Walllet Backups